lukkiddd/lukkiddd.github.io/_notes/Public/Beyond accuracy - evaluating recommender systems by coverage and serendipity.md

 #### 1. Coverage
 - The coverage of a recommender is a measure of the domain of items over which the system can make recommendations
 - 2 concepts
-	1. The percentage of the items for which the system is able to generate the recommendation (refered as "prediction coverage")
+	1. The percentage of the items for which the system is able to generate the recommendation (referred as "prediction coverage")
-	2. The percentage of the available items which effectively are ever recommended to a user [4,11] (refered as "catalogue coverage")
+	2. The percentage of the available items which effectively are ever recommended to a user [4,11] (referred as "catalog coverage")

 #### 2. Serendipity
-- Serendipity is defined as a measure of the extent to which the recommended items are both attractive and surprising to the users
+- Serendipity is a measure which recommended items are both attractive and surprising to users
 - 2 aspects
 	1. A serendipitous item should be not yet discovered and not be expected by the user
-	2. The item should also be interesting, relevant and useful to the user
+	2. The item should also be interesting, relevant, and useful to the user

 ##### 2.1 Metrics

 ##### 2.1.1 Unexpected

-We asume that a primitive prediction model shows high ratability and produces low unexpectedness.
+We assume that a primitive prediction model shows high ratability and produces low unexpectedness.

 ```
 Unexpected = RS/PM